Prague – At the Very Center of Europe

 Nové Město (Prague 2)

-In this square you will find many of Prague’s most prestigious institition such as the Symphony Orchestra and the Hybernia Theater.
+In this square you will find many of Prague’s most prestigious institutions such as the Symphony Orchestra and the Hybernia Theater.
 Prague was a capital of culture and many of the worlds greatest composers spent at least a few years here including the famous Pole Frédéric Chopin.

 Another landmark is the beautiful Hotel Paris Prague as well as its ajoining building.

-You will also find the famed Žofín Palace, on a river island, where the Slavic Congress of PRague took place.
+You will also find the famed Žofín Palace, on a river island, where the Slavic Congress of Prague took place.
 Here you will find a plague

 Don’t miss Ss.
 Cyril and Methodius Cathedral where you will find the National Memorial to the Heroes of the Heydrich Terro.
-This is where the Czech assasin of the Nazi took their last stand.
+This is where the Czech assassin of the Nazi took their last stand.
 For more information see the link below:

 A Prague church that defied Nazi rule – BBC Travel